Cluster gravitational redshifts: uncertainties and survey requirements: Mock catalogue construction

 The gravitational redshift contribution for a galaxy is computed from Eq. \eqref{eq:fgz}.
 Subsequently, we generate sets of three-dimensional cluster member velocities.
-In the baseline isotropic case, the total velocity dispersion is related to the TD kernel through
+In the baseline isotropic case, the three-dimensional total velocity dispersion of cluster members is related to the TD kernel through

-This follows \citet[][Eq.
+This quantity is not the velocity dispersion measured from the width of the stacked redshift-difference distribution.
+Rather, it is the local three-dimensional velocity-dispersion scale assigned to a mock galaxy at fixed $(\tilde r,\tilde r_\perp)$, chosen so that the resulting transverse-Doppler contribution is consistent with Eq.~\eqref{eq:fTD}; the observable line-of-sight dispersion is obtained only after projection, stacking over the cluster population, and inclusion of redshift uncertainties.
+This follows from \citet[][Eq.
 5]{2013PhRvD..88d3013Z} and assumes that in the rest-frame of our mock galaxy clusters the mean velocity is zero.
 When the velocity dispersion is isotropic, \(\sigma_r^2=\sigma_\theta^2=\sigma_\phi^2=\sigma^2/3\), where \((r,\theta,\phi)\) denote spherical coordinates centred on the cluster.

 To explore the impact of velocity anisotropy, we introduce the standard anisotropy parameter

 Employing the TD prescription of Eq. \eqref{eq.veldispfromTD} and imposing $\sigma^2=\sigma_r^2+\sigma_\theta^2+\sigma_\phi^2$, we arrive at